How To Create a PTO Policy in 8 Steps

 8. Maintain and Review the Policy

 Decide who will oversee the maintenance and review of your PTO policy.
-Seek feedback from employees about your PTO policy, and consider making changes based on the feedback.
+Seek feedback from employees about your PTO policy, and consider making changes based on the feedback and your observations.
 If you discover that your PTO policy is making it difficult to attract and retain top talent, then update your policy to make it more competitive.

 While some companies are introducing innovative categories of leave, such as grandparent leave, adoption leave, and pawternity leave for adopting pets, PTO is a more flexible and inclusive option without the need to categorize leave.
 “Some experts caution that companies launching new categories of leave could inadvertently create an atmosphere of exclusion among employees with different life circumstances,” reports SHRM.
 As you create a compliant PTO policy, ensure that employees have the clarity and systems that they need to understand, use, and track PTO.